-VLOOKUP is one of the most popular Excel functions and there’s no doubt about it.
+VLOOKUP is one of the most popular functions in Excel and there’s no doubt about it.
 You know this from the very beginning of your Excel journey.
 But today I have something new for you, and you need to learn this right now.

 Here’s the deal: